aashmangupta/Data-Compression/README.md

 2. In Version 1.0 I'm only going to be able to parse through letters(a-z), but I intend to add other characters later on.

+3. The changes in Version 1.1:
+		-Uncompression finally works.
+		-Added a random.c program that can generate a randomized data file, which can then be used to test my compression and decompression software.

 ## Compile Instructions ##

 * run 'make' on any *nix environment.